MayaAmelieSeale/Monkey_Species_Image_Classification/README.md

 ### Classes

-The dataset is fairly balanced, meaning accuracy is a good metric
+The dataset is fairly balanced, supporting the use of accuracy as a performance metric

 | Species Name              |   Number of Images |
 |-------------|-------------|